Multi-band light curves from eccentric accreting supermassive black hole binaries: Models

 \subsection{Accretion rate}

 In our target system, we assume an accretion rate of $10\times$ the Eddington rate in the background disk with radiative efficiency $\eta=0.1$.
-Recent numerical work has shown that such super-Eddington accretion rates can be physically realized \citep[see e.g.][]{Jiang+2019}.
+Recent numerical work has shown that such super-Eddington accretion rates can be physically realized \citep[see e.g.][]{Jiang+2019}, but our motivation for this choice is primarily to obtain numerically tractable Mach numbers.
 However, note that the rate of mass flux in the disk is not necessarily the rate of mass absorbed by the black hole, since there may be outflows which occur at subgrid scales or are otherwise uncaptured phenomena in our simulations.
 The surface density and viscosity are related to the accretion rate via $\dot{M} = 3\pi \Sigma \nu$ \citep[see e.g.][]{FKR}.

 As mentioned above, we are modeling our target system using a gas-dominated fluid.
-Our strategy to do so is to match the Mach number of our target system at some radii, via large adjustments of the accretion rate into the extremely super-Eddington regime.
-This should be viewed as an artificial aspect of our simulations, since it is only a model of our target system.
-As a check of the sensitivity of our results, in our gas-dominated model we study three cases where the Mach number is matched to the target system at radii $r=\lbrace a, 1.5a, 3a \rbrace$ (where the Mach number is $\mathcal{M} \simeq \lbrace 7, 11, 21 \rbrace$, respectively).
+Our strategy to do so is to match the Mach number of the initial disk profile of our target system at one particular radius, via large adjustments of the accretion rate into the extremely super-Eddington regime.
+The extremely super-Eddington accretion rate should be viewed as an artificial aspect of our gas-dominated simulations, whose purpose is only to yield Mach numbers in a similar range as the radiation-dominated target model.
+As a check of the sensitivity of our results, in our gas-dominated model we study three cases where the initial Mach number is matched to the target system at radii $r=\lbrace a, 1.5a, 3a \rbrace$ (where the initial Mach number is $\mathcal{M} \simeq \lbrace 7, 11, 21 \rbrace$, respectively).
 The accretion rates which achieve these Mach numbers in the gas-dominated model are respectively $A\equiv \lbrace 6.7\!\times\!10^6,\, 8.15\!\times\!10^5,\, 2.3\!\times\!10^4 \rbrace$ times the Eddington rate.
+See \fref{fig:initialmach} for a comparison of the initial Mach profiles of the target model and its gas pressure approximations.

 Since the effective temperature is related to the accretion rate via